Your Rental Arbitrage Exit Strategy Determines Whether You Leave Rich or Broke

 The DSCR Loan Path

-DSCR (Debt Service Coverage Ratio) loans are built for this exact transition.
-Unlike conventional mortgages that scrutinize your W-2 income, DSCR loans qualify you based on the property’s rental income potential.
+DSCR (Debt Service Coverage Ratio) loans were practically designed for this transition.
+Unlike conventional mortgages that scrutinize your W-2 income, DSCR lenders qualify you based on the rental property’s projected income.

 - No tax return requirements.
-Your arbitrage income might look messy on paper.
-DSCR lenders don’t care—they care about the property’s numbers.
+Your arbitrage rental income might look messy on paper.
+DSCR lenders don’t care.
+They care about the property’s numbers.

 - Close in 21 to 30 days.
-Faster than conventional loans, which matters in competitive markets.
+Faster than conventional loans, which matters in competitive real estate markets.

 - You already know the numbers.
-Your arbitrage experience gives you a massive advantage in projecting rental income accurately.
+Your experience as a rental arbitrage host gives you a massive advantage in projecting rental income accurately.
+Most real estate investors guess.
+You have data.

 Seller Financing: The Creative Path